 Permission to Access

-- Permission to examine materials will be granted to qualified researchers once the researcher has signed the register and completed a research application form.
+Permission to examine Heritage Resources' materials will be granted once the patron has signed the register.
+Access to archival collections also requires that patrons complete a research application form.

 Regulations for the Use of Records

 - All personal items such as coats, briefcases, backpacks, and purses must be secured in the researcher's vehicle, building lockers, or closet.

 - No food, drink, or tobacco products are allowed in the research room.

 - To assure a proper environment for study, quiet is required in the research room.